WordPress/openverse/documentation/projects/proposals/publish_dataset/20230719-implementation_plan_initial_data_dump.md

   appropriate command line settings.
 - Use the AWS CLI to upload the generated files to S3, in a prefix based on the generation date (e.g. `s3://data-dump/YYYY-MM-DD/<media-type>/`).
-- Add a success sentinel file for the media type (e.g.
+- Add a success semaphore file for the media type (e.g.
   `s3://data-dump/YYYY-MM-DD/<media-type>/_success`), which will be used by the DAG to determine when a dump is successful.
 - Initiate a shutdown of the EC2 instance (this will prevent the instance from